Jobs

 - Email Body: Clearly state the job you're interested in and attach your cover letter, resume, and any applicable certifications.

-South Bay Academy is a school that currently serves students K-10; empowering students to become transformative Christ-centered leaders who impact the world.
+South Bay Academy is a school that currently serves students all the way from Pre-K to High School; empowering students to become transformative Christ-centered leaders who impact the world.
 All employees should be sure to view our statement of faith, vision, and mission statement provided on this website before applying.

-The Lead Teacher is the backbone of our schools and leads our overall classroom experience and culture.
-The Lead Teacher plans, organizes, and implements an appropriate instructional program in a learning environment that guides and encourages our students to develop and fulfill their academic potential.
-This person provides a safe environment and instruction for children designed to promote social, physical, and intellectual growth.
-The Lead Teacher provides day-to-day supervision of students and classroom staff.
-The role develops individual goals for our students and encourages parents’ involvement in all aspects of the program.
-This role takes direction from the Principal and respective Assistant Principal.
+The Lead VPK Teacher is the backbone of our early childhood program and leads our overall classroom experience and culture.
+This role involves planning and implementing a developmentally appropriate instructional program that encourages students to fulfill their academic and social potential.
+You will provide a safe environment designed to promote social, physical, and intellectual growth in accordance with Florida VPK standards.
+The Lead Teacher provides day-to-day supervision of students and classroom staff, develops individual goals for students, and encourages parent involvement.
+This role takes direction from the Principal and Assistant Principal.

 Employment Status and Schedule: